gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/habits.md

 is very valuable to put in an effort to master the concepts behind technologies.
 **By understanding the foundational concepts, you grasp the problems more thoroughly and hence it enables you to learn related technologies much faster**.
-Without a good understanding of the primary concepts, one cannot utilize corresponding technologies adequately.
-A good example is Node.js, I encountered a lot of codebases where it was clear that _async programming_ and the _Event Loop_ were misunderstood because CPU-intensive tasks were executed inside the single main-thread which led to blocked requests and service outages.
+Without a deeper understanding of the primary concepts, one cannot utilize corresponding technologies adequately.
+A good example is Node.js, I encountered codebases where it was clear that concepts like _async programming_ and the _Event Loop_ were misunderstood because CPU-intensive tasks were executed inside the single main-thread which led to blocked requests and service outages.

 _Software Engineering_ concepts are timeless and can be applied to a certain extent in any programming language. _Functional programming_ is my favorite